ubergarm/SkyMagicIslands/README.md

 mods only all available in Mineraft 1.12.2!!!

 ## Installation

-~6GB RAM seems fine for client; less okay for small server
+* ~6GB RAM seems fine for client; less okay for small server.
+* I suggest turning off fog, clouds, and to disable auto-jump.
+* If your PC can handle it, turn up render distance a bit to 10 or 12.
+* You can access NPC Quest Log by rebinding the `L` key or by using the tab above your inventory on the right.
+* During world generation select the default `Sky Magic Islands` an do not click `preview`.

 *IMPORTANT NOTE*: Do *NOT* update Modular Mechanics/Magic/Diversity or you will break the pack!
 I specifically chose these versions as they are